Vitamin K – An Introduction

 The problem is that vitamin K1 obtained from fresh vegetables is very poorly absorbed.
 Only about 10-20% reaches circulation and as K1 has a very short serum half life, only a small amount is able to reach peripheral parts of the body.
 Moreover, vitamin K is initially is absorbed by the liver to secure coagulation – with little left over for other tissues.
 It is believed the body operates on the triage theory (McCann & Ames, 2009), when during poor dietary supply, vitamins are preferentially utilized for functions that are important for immediate survival, and in this case, vitamin K is utilized for clotting factors, and the other bodily needs of the body become deficient – unless one takes supplements (Vermeer, 2012).
-Our Koncentrated K product is specifically formulated to provide enough of the vitamin Ks, so that the initial clotting needs are met, while ensuring that additional amounts are available for the other body tissues – we call it a therapeutic dose.
+Our Koncentrated K product is specifically formulated to provide enough of the vitamin Ks, so that the initial clotting needs are met, while ensuring that additional amounts are available for the other body tissues – we call it a biologically effective dose.

 In Koncentrated K, we provide vitamin K at a level beyond what one could eat on a daily basis.